Hgg-interference-analysis/categoryOptimizer/README.md

 ```

 PS: I used CERNBox and SWAN to work on this project.
 If you wish to do the same, follow the instructions given [here](https://swan.docs.cern.ch/swan/create_proj/) to create a SWAN project from this repository.
 Then you can use the SWAN terminal to run the framework.

+One could also follow the instructions given [here](https://gitlab.cern.ch/bmarzocc/diphoton-mva-optimizer/-/tree/dev_for_hgg_interference/#installation) to setup a conda environment on lxplus to install this framework.

 ## Getting Started